 Cursor

-objects represents server-side Cursor
+Cursor objects represents server-side Cursor in the PostgreSQL.
+PostgreSQL docs.

 Important